alexvmt/speed-dashboard/README.md

 ## Description
-This App provides a customizable speed summary per individual, including maximum speed, number of observations, distance moved and time spent - the latter 3 above a speed threshold set by the user.
+This App provides a customizable speed summary per individual, including maximum speed, median speed, number of observations, distance moved and time spent - the latter 3 above a speed threshold set by the user.

 ## Documentation
 The user has the following options to customize the speed summary: